Aurora: Forms

-Brekke (1994) also described some auroras as curtains.
+Brekke (1994) also described some auroras as "curtains".
 The similarity to curtains is often enhanced by folds within the arcs.
 Arcs can fragment or break up into separate, at times rapidly changing, often rayed features that may fill the whole sky.
-These are also known as discrete auroras, which are at times bright enough to read a newspaper by at night.
+These are also known as discrete auroras, which are at times bright enough to read a newspaper at night.

 These forms are consistent with auroras being shaped by Earth's magnetic field.
 The appearances of arcs, rays, curtains, and coronas are determined by the shapes of the luminous parts of the atmosphere and a viewer's position.